rberenguel/crossfire/desc-rev.md

 1.  **Choose Colors**: Each player chooses a ship color.
 Both ships start with **6 HP**.
 2.  **Determine First Player**: Each player rolls their die.
 The higher roll goes first.
 Keep rolling on ties.
-3.  **Set Initial Speed**: The number rolled becomes the ship's initial **Speed**.
+3.  **Set Initial Speed**: The number rolled becomes the ship's initial **Speed** dice.
 If the roll is less than 3, the Speed is set to 3.
 Place the die on the board with this number facing up.
 4.  **Place Ships**: The first player places their ship on any empty square.
 The second player does the same.
 5.  **Place Asteroids**: Starting with the first player, players alternate placing the three asteroids.
 For each, roll a die and place it on any empty square.
 The number rolled is the asteroid's **Hull**.
 If the roll is less than 3, its Hull is set to 3.
 6.  **Set Initial Orientation**: Player 1 chooses an orientation for their ship (N, NE, E, SE, S, SW, W, or NW), then player 2 does.
+When choosing an orientation, place the hull dice pointing in that direction in the square, the speed dice stays in the middle of the square.

 ### Winning the Game